putodruida/Loops-in-Batch/Loop FOR with XCOPY/README.md

-# "Robocopy" with "FOR" loop
+# "xcopy" with "FOR" loop

 <b>Things to keep in mind:</b>
 * In the file data.txt write the name of the equipment.